 But as someone who thrives on routine and order, I felt strangely unsettled when I first heard about online classes.
 How serious is this?
 Should I go home?
 Stock up on food?
 Does life proceed as normal?
 What even is ‘normal’?

 I have a conflicting sense of endless potential and extreme limitation.
 Someone texts me about a deal on $100 flights to Hawaii!!
-But wait, there’s a real reason school has been cancelled – and it’s not to magnanimously grant us an extra 2 weeks of Spring Break…
+But wait, there’s a real reason school has been canceled — and it’s not to magnanimously grant us an extra two weeks of spring break…

 Today feels surreal.
 I can sleep in and watch movies all day, or gym and job search and try to maintain some semblance of structure.
 Most extracurricular events have been cancelled, and I wonder how the isolation will affect my mental health.
 I’ve shared about my struggle with depression before, and realize that social support plays a huge part in keeping me going.
 On the bright side, social media has somewhat counterbalanced social distancing policies.

 At a university notorious for grade deflation, I’ve been pleasantly surprised by the accommodations that professors have been making, from the concerned tone of their emails to the speed with which they’ve worked to make class materials available through alternate methods.
 We’re all just human after all.
 But at the same time, the disconnection from community is uncomfortable and unexpected.
 Is this how my final months of college will play out?
 Watching lectures online while experimenting with various stock photos on my greenscreen, pasta overcooking and laundry washing in the background?